mjswensen/mjswensen.com/blog/_posts/2023-03-18-how-to-set-up-a-wireguard-vpn-for-personal-use.md

 ## Step 9: configure clients

-Finally, configure your client devices to connect to your Wireguard VPN server.
-This process will be a little different depending on whether you are using the iOS app, Android app, or another Linux installation of Wireguard.
+Finally, configure your client devices to connect to your WireGuard VPN server.
+This process will be a little different depending on whether you are using the iOS app, Android app, or another Linux installation of WireGuard.
 Generally, though, your client configuration should look something like this:

 {% highlight conf %}
 [Interface]